Documentation Index

 Thekagi news command fetches the latest news from Kagi’s public news endpoints.
 Unlike search commands, this requires no authentication and can be used immediately after installation.

 Kagi News provides a curated selection of important stories across various categories, updated throughout the day.
+You can also apply local content filters with built-in presets or custom keywords before the CLI emits JSON.

 Authentication